bhctest123/soberlivingappcom-new/src/content/blog/mat-and-sober-living-deemed-more-compatible-than-ever-before.md

 ---
-title: "Sober Living App - MAT and Sober Living Deemed More Compatible Than Ever Before&lt;br/&gt;"
+title: "Sober Living App - MAT and Sober Living Deemed More Compatible Than Ever Before"
 description: "Learn how MAT (Medication-Assisted Treatment) is becoming more compatible with sober living, enhancing support for recovery journeys."
 date: 2020-01-21
 author: "Ben Weiss"